ds-review-hub/ds-review-hub.github.io/READMEfuel.md

 [Markdown & HTML Tutorial](https://ds-review-hub.github.io/markdown_and_html_tutorial)

 >This tutorial will show you how to use lots of exciting markdown and html code in your README files as well as your Jupyter Notebooks!
-Documentation is everything in making a Jupyter Notebook readable, so
+Documentation is everything in making a Jupyter Notebook readable, so learning to use some Markdown and HTML to make it look great is worth your while.

 [Video Tutorial Resources](https://ds-review-hub.github.io/tutorial_videos)